 In his interview with 7 News, he says that the ban-notice is “definitely un-Australian.”

-Have a watch below of Jay and Dunc’s Australia Day montage from last year, to get some more Aussie goodness in ya.
+Those examples are just scraping the surface - have a watch below of Jay and Dunc’s Australia Day montage from 2022, to get some more Aussie goodness in ya.

 Aussie, please never change, we bloody love you.